AbeuovDaniyar/React-Portfolio-master/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a project for LogopedLand speech center to deliver a modern website that suits their style and taste.
+This is a personal project to better present my resume

-The project features highlights:
-* Search by verse
-* Filter by Old/New Testament
-* Search by keyword